sidahmedcodes/MegaPi-recycling-robot/README.md

 ## Hi there!

-Welcome to our project repository!
-We're Jamie and Alex, two electrical engineering students who tried to build this prototpye of a waste sorting robot for our final year project.
+Haouioui Sid Ahmed and Houhou Mohamed Dhia Eddine, two electrical engineering students who tried to build this prototpye of a waste sorting robot for our final year project.
 We wanted to help solve the global recycling challenge by creating an accessible robotics solution that can identify and sort recyclable materials.

 ## What it does